MicrosoftDocs/powerbi-docs/powerbi-docs/troubleshoot/known-issues/known-issue-164-filter-not-correct-after-applying-bookmark.md

 ---
-title: Filter not correct after applying bookmark - known issue
+title: Known issue - Filter not correct after applying bookmark
 description: In your Power BI Desktop or Power BI Service report, you may see filters not showing correctly after applying a bookmark.
 author: mihart
 ms.author: mihart